-VTS Radar
+VTS shore based Radar

 VTS and Coastal Surveillance (CS) radars are of significant use, as they deliver non-cooperative target detection and tracking and do not rely on an external position fixing system.
-In contrast, AIS reports rely on the ship-borne AIS unit being turned on and configured correctly as well as on an external position fixing system.
+In contrast, AIS reports rely on the shipborne AIS unit being turned on and configured correctly as well as on an external position fixing system.

 In case of primary position fixing system (GNSS) failure, VTS/CS radar can provide navigational information to a vessel, for example track information on radar targets.
 It is also technically possible to transmit a complete situation image for a certain area, but this would require suitable user equipment and an allocated communications link.
 VTS does not provide an alternative timing reference.